tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - who is buying and selling the stock, insiders, management, and investors.
 - **search criteria: where are the unreflective sellers**
   - obscure: small caps, spin-offs, post bankruptcy, boring with low analyst coverage
+    - Since funds can’t own small stocks, analysts don’t cover them and the stocks stay obscure.
+Spin-offs may be small, unheralded and dumped, despite their merits.
+And, the market tends to ignore boring firms that chug along in monotonous mediocrity.
+When they do something new, no one may be looking (except the astute value investor)
   - industry problems are your friend as long as you know the industry is viable.
   - undesirable:
     - financial distress, bankruptcy, low growth, low P/E, low M/B,